 Can students with ADHD go to college?

 Absolutely!
 Plenty of students with ADHD attend college.
 In fact, in a study published in 2009, between 2% and 8% of college students reported “clinically significant levels of ADHD symptomatology.”
-More recent data published in 2013 examined a sample of students from 1980 through 2006 and found that 79% of students diagnosed with ADHD graduated from college.
-Compare this to an 81% graduation rate across all undergraduate students according to the most recent data from the National Center for Education Statistics, and you’ll notice that the difference in graduation rates doesn’t appear all that significant.
+More recent data published in 2013 examined a sample of students from 1980 through 2006 and found that 52% of students diagnosed with ADHD graduated from college.
+Compare this to a 60% graduation rate across all undergraduate students according to the most recent data from the National Center for Education Statistics, and you’ll notice that the difference in graduation rates doesn’t appear all that significant.

 However, searching for colleges as a student with ADHD can be difficult.
 There are many factors to keep in mind, and the amount of assistance you’ll need will depend on the severity of your symptoms.
 You may have automatically received specialized assistance in the form of an IEP through elementary, middle, and high school.
 However, in college, if you need extra help you must ask for it and prove that you need it.
 You’ll have to become responsible for your own academic success in a way that is very different from what you’ve previously experienced.